Skip to Content

 Are German Shepherds Clingy?

 German Shepherds are well known for being clingy.
 They are often called “velcro dogs,” meaning they stick by you when you’re around and want to always be by your side.
-This clinginess stems from their breeding purpose as sheep herders, as they were constantly with the shepherds.

 Why Is My German Shepherd So Clingy?

 Whether you love or hate it, your German Shepherd absolutely adores you, but sometimes he takes this to the extreme.
 Honestly, why else would he be obsessed with remaining at your side for every minute of the day?
-We’ll take a deeper look at your German Shepherd’s clingy behavior, which is where it gets interesting.

-1. Your German Shepherd Has Separation Anxiety
+1. Understanding Separation Anxiety

 So, you’ve had your German Shepherd since he was only a few months old.
 You spend every single day with him.
 You’ve trained him, fed him, taken him for walks, and played with him.

-Over the months and years, your German Shepherd started to build an unhealthy attachment to you.
 Since he’s entirely dependent on you and doesn’t spend all that much time away from you, he gets incredibly nervous when you leave, which usually occurs within the first 30 minutes.

-So, what’s the difference between a clingy GSD and one suffering from separation anxiety?
 Although these are very similar, clingy dogs want to be around you when you’re home, whereas a German Shepherd with separation anxiety really panics when you’re not around.

 Not much is known about why dogs develop separation anxiety.
 However, here are some of the reasons believed to cause it: